Uche05/cwywithdjango/README.md

 - I would like to thank the [Code Institute](https://codeinstitute.net) facilitator team, [Iris Smok](https://github.com/Iris-Smok/Iris-Smok), [the Code Institute Student Care Team](studentcare@codeinstitute.net) and [Irene Neville](irene.neville@codeinstitute.net) for their advice.
 - I would like to thank the [Code Institute Slack community](https://code-institute-room.slack.com) for the moral support and general information that helps with my studies with Code Institute.
 - I would like to thank my family, for their support and understanding, for believing in me, and allowing me to make this transition into software development.
-- I personally enjoyed performing this project as it was a chance to both construct and actually program using coding programming techniques and paradigms; to make a functional content myself.
+- I personally enjoyed performing this project as it was a chance to both construct a program using coding programming techniques and paradigms; to make a functional content myself while properly iterating tasks to be performed.
 - Written and edited by Uchechukwu Christian Kpadeuwa